 The Chaplaincy program provides the following services:

 Direct Pastoral Care: The Community Chaplain is called on in times of personal crisis, often related to a health issue, an ailing relative or a death in the family.
 He also visits and counsels individuals and their families in their homes, hospitals, and elder-care centers, and even in their homes.
 Working in concert with the program’s Spiritual Care Volunteers, the Chaplain provides visitation and consultation services and facilitates funerals and memorial services for all community members, regardless of affiliation.

 Spiritual Care Volunteers: The Community Chaplain trains and oversees a community-wide Spiritual Care Volunteer Program made up of trained lay persons to visit the sick and isolated.
 Volunteers come from nearly every area congregation, with a total of 29 volunteers to date.
-Spiritual care volunteers have been placed at four area hospitals and five elder-care centers, and one correctional facility.
+Spiritual care volunteers have been placed at seven area hospitals , seven elder-care centers, and one correctional facility.
 The program trains and supervises community clergy participating in post-graduate Clinical Pastoral Education.

 Resident JFS Chaplain: When JFS clients express a need for spiritual counseling or when such a need is identified by JFS staff, the Chaplain is available to visit with them and help them connect to community and tradition.
 Additionally, when JFS is asked to present a program on health and wellness, the Chaplain provides the spiritual component.
 For example, he has participated in the Sacred Aging program and the Eating Disorders Task Force.

 Collaborates and Consults with the Health Care Community: The Community Chaplain serves as a valued consultant on specific cases, with respect to spiritual care for patients, residents, and families as part of a general care context.
 In addition, the program is a vital educational resource for area health care institutions, helping them become more culturally sensitive to Jewish patients and better able to provide for the spiritual comfort of their patients and residents.
 Additionally, the Chaplain works with health care institutions to develop training and a variety of educational presentations for staff members and patients.

 Funding: The Jewish Chaplaincy program is funded through generous support of: the Jewish Heritage Foundation, the Menorah Legacy Foundation (Tradition Keepers Fund and the Jewish Community Funding Group), the Jewish Community Foundation, Menorah Women’s Foundation, and the Jewish Federation of Kansas City.